Super Smash Bros. in esports: Early years: 2002–2007

 The first publicized western Super Smash Bros.
 Melee tournaments were held in early 2002, centering around the Tournament Go series hosted in California by Matt "MattDeezie" Dahlgren.
 Due to the lack of an agreed upon standardized ruleset, tournaments in this period often featured wildly different rules, with frequent disputes among competitors regarding the legality of items and the legal stagelist.
-A standardized ruleset was eventually developed over several years which banned all items and narrowed the legal stagelist to a select few.
+A standardized ruleset was eventually developed over several years which banned all items and narrowed the list of stages to a select few.
 On March 1, 2003, the International Video Game Federation hosted the first corporate sponsored Super Smash Bros. tournament, the IVGF Northwest Regionals, won by Jeremy "Recipherus" Fremlin.

 The period of 2003 to 2007 is often referred to as the "Golden Age" of Melee; the game was featured in the Major League Gaming (MLG) Pro Circuit during this period from 2004 to 2006.
 Ken Hoang was widely considered to be the best player in the world during this period, earning him the nickname "The King of Smash".
 In addition to Ken, Christopher "Azen" McMullen, Daniel "ChuDat" Rodriguez, Joel Isai "Isai" Alvarado, Christopher "PC Chris" Szygiel, Daniel "KoreanDJ" Jung, and Jason "Mew2King" Zimmerman were considered to be some of the best players at the time.
 Melee was also included in Evolution Championship Series (EVO) 2007, an annual major fighting game tournament held in Las Vegas.
 MLG dropped Melee from its circuit in 2007, however the organization still sponsored a number of tournaments as part of the underground 2007 Smash Series for a year.